mattiaRosso92/Frequency-resolved_brain_network_estimation_via_source_separation_FREQ-NESS/README.md

-This repository contains two folders:
+This repository contains two folders.
--: Code and functions used for the FREQNESS paper published in Advanced Science (Rosso et al., 2025)
+-FREQNESS_AdvancedScience_2025: Code and functions used for the FREQNESS paper published in Advanced Science (Rosso et al., 2025)
--: Matlab FREQNESS toolbox (additional information is provided at the bottom of this page)
+-FREQNESS_Toolbox: Matlab FREQNESS toolbox (additional information is provided at the bottom of this page)

 FREQ-NESS Reveals the Dynamic Reconfiguration of Frequency-Resolved Brain Networks During Auditory Stimulation